ecedreamer/SoftwareDesign/ExamPreparation/mcqs/database_related.md

     - a.
 A relationship between two entities or tables in a database.
     - b.
 A relationship between an attribute and a table in a database.
     - c.
 A relationship between two attributes in a table.
     - d.
-A relationship between three entities or tables in a database
+None of the above

 8. SQL stands for
     - a.
 Statement Qestion Language